 Subject Benchmark Statements set out expectations about standards of degrees in a range of subject areas.
 They describe what gives a discipline its coherence and identity, and define what can be expected of a graduate in terms of the abilities and skills needed to develop understanding or competence in the subject.

-Submission of coursework: this guidance document covers the submission of summative assessment for all taught modules.
-This should also be considered good practice for formative assessment and should be followed where appropriate.
+Submission of coursework: Good practice for formative assessment and should be followed where appropriate.
 Comprehensive information on eSubmission for staff and students is also available on the Help and Guidance pages on the DLE.

-Suicidal student: if you are concerned that a student may have suicidal thoughts you must urge them to contact their GP or make an appointment with student counselling through the Learning Gateway or on +44 1752 587676.
+Suicidal student: if you are concerned that a student may have suicidal thoughts you must urge them to contact their GP or make an appointment with student counselling through Student Services or on +44 1752 587676.